Amirarsalan-sn/Lunar-Lander/README.md

 </p>

 ### Imitation After D3QN
 One idea which I came up with, was to use some sort of imitation methods after hybrid d3qn.
 The idea was to use the hybrid d3qn to find good soloutions fast and store these good soloutions in another memory.
 After a certain number of episodes, the experience replay memory of the agent chenges with this good memory and this memory expands only with successful experiences along with the imitation process.
-This way the agent is encouraged to imitate good experiences and output good (or even better) soloutions.
-First,The agent experienced a performance collapse at changing the memories, but, after some episodes it found the best soloution which gained the highest reward among other methods tried earlier.
+This way the agent is encouraged to imitate good experiences and output good (or even better) solutions.
+First,The agent experienced a performance collapse at changing the memories, but, after some episodes it found the best solution which gained the highest reward among other methods tried earlier.

 Episode: 1503